-Figure 1 describes a global picture of states' use of the death penalty from 1980- 2010.
-Data on global execution rates, the number of countries executing, and the number of states' that have yet to abolish the death penalty come from Simon and Blaskovich (2002) and are supplemented by Amnesty International's annual Death Sentences and Executions Reports (Amnesty International 2007, 2008, 2009, 2010).
-The global execution rate, the number of countries that have yet to abolish the death penalty in any form, and the number of countries executing in a given year are all plotted on the 'y-axis'.
+Figure 1 describes a global picture of states' use of the death penalty from 1980-2010.
+Data on global execution rates, the number of countries executing, and the number of states' that have yet to abolish the death penalty come from Simon and Blaskovich (2002) and are supplemented by Amnesty International's annual Death Sentences and Executions Reports (Amnesty International 2007, 2008, 2009, 2010)1.
+The global execution rate, the number of countries that have yet to abolish the death penalty in any reports available.
+Annual reports are available for the years 2007-2010 and are posted on Amnesty's website.

+Amnesty began to produce these reports in the 1990s, but do not make these early form2, and the number of countries executing in a given year are all plotted on the 'y-axis'.
 The years 1980-2010 are plotted on the 'x-axis'.

-&lt;sup>1 Amnesty began to produce these reports in the 1990s, but do not make these early reports available.
-Annual reports are available for the years 2007-2010 and are posted on Amnesty's website.

 Together, these data show a number of interesting trends that demonstrate the shifting landscape of the use of the death penalty globally.
 First, figure 5.1 plots the number of executions occurring globally from 1980-2010.
 These data demonstrate a significant degree of variation throughout the period of interest.
-Nonetheless, a LOWESS smoothing function generates the solid black trend line.
+Nonetheless, a LOWESS3 smoothing function generates the solid black trend line.
 The smoothing function demonstrates that the general trend in the global execution rate has increased over time; however, this observation should be qualified in at least two respects.
 First, the global execution rate appears to generally increase from 1980 through the early to mid-1990s.
-At this point, the global execution count exhibits a decline, though a few years punctuate significant increases in the global rate thereafter.
+At this point, the global execution count exhibits a decline, though a few years punctuate significant increases in the global rate thereafter4.
 In short, the global execution rate is marked by a high degree of variation from approximately 1995 to the present.
 This is why the trend line shifts from a positive slope from 1980 through approximately 1995 to a relatively flat -0 - slope thereafter.
 Second, it is unclear how seriously this trend should be taken.
 Amnesty International is the most authoritative repository for death penalty data, and is the only source to generate yearly reports on death penalty execution and sentencing behavior.
 Nonetheless, statements of uncertainty and qualification mark

-$^{2}$ As in the previous chapters, abolition is considered in three forms: full abolition, ordinary abolition, and de facto abolition.
+2 As in the previous chapters, abolition is considered in three forms: full abolition, ordinary abolition, and de facto abolition.

-&lt;sup>3 LOWESS stands for: locally weighted scatterplot smoothing; it is a useful method for showing the trend in the relationship between two variables.
+3 LOWESS stands for: locally weighted scatterplot smoothing; it is a useful method for showing the trend in the relationship between two variables.

-&lt;sup>4 Nonetheless, it is important to note that the world population is increasing throughout this period, from approximately 4.5 billion in 1980 to over 6.8 billion in 2010.
+4 Nonetheless, it is important to note that the world population is increasing throughout this period, from approximately 4.5 billion in 1980 to over 6.8 billion in 2010.
 Such large growth in global population attenuates the apparent general increase in global execution activity.
 That is, the growth in global execution rate, conceived of as the number of executions per 1 million people, is diminished given this large increase in population over the period.